 It is completely normal for the speed to drop.
 The speed while connected to a VPN depends on a few factors.
 One of which is the distance from your ISP to the VPN server that you are connected to.
 For example, if you are in Europe and connect to a server somewhere in Brazil, then your connection speed will drop due to the latency and distance.
 The second reason can be the load of the servers of the VPN provider.
 If many people connect to the same server, then it is hard for the server to handle the load and the speed drops too.

 While testing this VPN on Speedtest, the speed didn’t drop for more than 5%, which is really impressive for a VPN.
-This may be due to the fact that their servers are not overcrowded (since the VPN is comparably new).

-Surfshark is based outside the 14 eye jurisdiction (in the British Virgin Islands, to be specific) and there is no mandatory data retention laws.
+Surfshark is based outside the 14 eye jurisdiction (in British Virgin Islands, to be specific) and there is no mandatory data retention laws.
 It has a zero logs policy which means you are absolutely anonymous with Surfshark.
 This VPN also supports various streaming services like Netflix, Hulu, BBC iPlayer.
-And one of the coolest features is that they support an unlimited number of devices, which means you can connect as many devices as you wish to one account.
+And one of the coolest features is that they support unlimited number of devices, which means you can connect as many devices as you wish to one account.
 Surfshark currently has 800 servers in 50 countries.

 This VPN is known by everyone.
 Well, I mean by those who know something about VPNs.
 It is one of the big guys in the market.
 It has over 2000 servers in more than 90 countries.
 The only downside with the servers is that you cannot pick a specific server, just the region.
 While testing with the Speedtest, the drop with ExpressVPN was approximately 10-15% which is actually not that bad.